 My wife was recently diagnosed with cancer.
 How do I know which websites are considered trusted sources for cancer information?

-Associate Professor of Society, Human Development and Health at the Harvard School of Public Health, Boston
+K. Viswanath, Associate Professor of Society, Human Development and health at the Harvard School of Public Health, Boston

 K. Viswanath: The first thing I would suggest you do is call the National Cancer Institute’s Cancer Information Service at 1-800-4-CANCER.
 It is devoted to helping patients and will provide information and referrals to other information sources.

 It is important to look at who is providing the information.
 I would not look at every source out there.
 I would look at the information that is provided by the cancer center in your region.
 I would also suggest that you and your wife talk with her physician about the resources in your area.
 Another good source for finding support is the Association of Cancer Online Resources, which provides information about available treatment options as well as advice on how to cope with cancer.

 Cancer patients and their family members often get excited when they read an article about what scientists are saying is a promising new treatment.
 I try to remind patients that often what they are hearing about is one study that was done on one particular group of people.
 Or, the study might have been done in mice, not people.
 You need to ask yourself whether the study is confirming what has been found in other studies and if it’s part of a long line of research.
 If it is, then it’s likely to be more reliable.

 You should never rely on one study being covered in a newspaper, as reporters often don’t have the space to explain caveats or cautions or the limitations of the study.

 Patients who are interested in clinical trials can find clear, accurate information about available trials on clinicaltrials.gov as well as a number of other websites.
 Before joining a trial, your wife should ask her doctors as well as researchers all types of questions about the study.
 The same sort of caution should be used when reading websites that are marketing alternative treatments.
 They typically make their products sound like they are supported by good research—even if that is not the case.